inkOfPixel/inkofpixel.com/_site/projects/rewop-milano.md

 ## The challenge

 Rewop is an anagram of "power", and reflects the strength, freshness and dynamicity that characterize the brand.
-It was imperative whilst modernising their e‑commerce that we designed a website that respect these values.
+It was imperative that we designed a website that respect these values while being fast and easy to navigate.

 ![prova](/assets/rewop-milano.jpg)

-We went through a brainstorming phase during which we proposed mockups and discussed with them until we reached the final result.
+## A new mobile experience

+The theme we worked on was carefully chosen to provide a sleek mobile experience, and we made sure that everything was just as good as the desktop experience.

 ## A brand new store locator